schallinterferenz/until-i-die/README.md

 ## IMPORTANT NOTE / READ THIS!!!

 Sadly, we could not upload one or several mod, because of a file size restriction.
-You have to download them manually and insert them into the 7 Days to Die folder.
+You have to download them manually and insert them into the 7 Days to Die \ Mods folder.

 Tactical Weapons: https://7daystodiemods.com/tactical-weapons/